The Davidsonville Elementary School Library Media Center

 Students can access our school catalog from at home as well as at school Go to https://opac.aacps.org and choose Davidsonville from the drop down menu under Elementary Schools.

-All students have regularly scheduled Library classes each week and are encouraged to visit the Library Media Center during its open hours in the morning (8:55 AM - 9:30 AM) and during the day as their teachers allow.
-All classes, Kindergarten through fifth grade, are 45 minutes in length.
+All students have regularly scheduled Library classes each week and are encouraged to visit the Library Media Center during its open hours in the morning (9:15 AM - 9:30 AM) and during the day as their teachers allow.
+Kindergarten, 1st and 2nd grade classes are 45 minutes in length; 3rd, 4th, and 5th grade classes are an hour in length.

 For all students, exceptions can be made, such as when students are working on a report and extra materials would be useful.

 The normal checkout period is one week.
 Materials are overdue after 2.
 There are no fines for overdue materials, but students are held responsible for their materials, and if an item is lost or damaged, they are asked to either replace it or pay for it so that a replacement item can be purchased.
-Should a paid for or replaced lost book or magazine later by found, that money is refunded/the replaced book is returned.
+If a lost book or magazine is later found, any monies paid for it are refunded.
+If a replacement copy was purchased, then the student may either keep the now-found material or donate it to the school.

-The Library Media Center has a full-time media specialist - Mrs. Cathy Frank, as well as a part-time Media Specialist - Mrs. Donna Barnes, and a Media assistant - Mrs. Mary Courtney.
+The Library Media Center has 2 library media specialists - Mrs. Cathy Frank and Mrs. Alison Vannoy, and a Media assistant - Mrs. Mary Courtney.
 The Library is also extremely fortunate to have the assistance of many parent volunteers who generously give of their time throughout the school year.

 Library Media Vision & Mission